Oracle-JET-Community/Web-Component-Repository/README.md

 # Oracle JET Community Web Component Repository

-General repository for Oracle JET community memvers to share Web Components with each other.
+General repository for Oracle JET community members to share Web Components with each other.